chrisawhitwell/pymodwt/README.md

 # pymodwt
 Based on the methods presented in Percival and Waldens "Wavelet Methods for Time Series Analysis".
 This is a (very slightly) modified package (See original: https://gitlab.com/Cimatoribus/wmtsa-python).
+I have also implemented a .to_xarray() method to the dwtArray object.
+Far from a perfect implementation.
 Modifications include:
 - Changed to work with python 3 and numpy 1.2 (I think that was the version that broke it?)
 - Removed cython implementation (much slower but far more portable - especially on windows machines)